Fernando Romero

-Fernando Romero Havaux (born 11 October 1971) is a Mexican businessman, design curator, and architect.
-He is the founder of fr·ee and Archivo Diseño y Arquitectura.
-He was the son-in-law of Mexican billionaire, Carlos Slim.
+Fernando Romero Havaux (born 1971) is a Mexican architect and philanthropist.
+He is the founder of Fernando Romero (formerly known as Fr-ee).
+In 2025, Fernando established Fundacion Fernando Romero and under its patronage is transforming Barragan's masterpiece - La Cuadra San Cristobal- into a new cultural venue for Mexico City.
+He is also the co-founder of Archivo Diseño y Arquitectura.
+Fernando is the ex-son-in-law of Mexican billionaire Carlos Slim.

-Background
+Family

-Fernando Romero is the great grandson of Alejandro Romero Lesbros, who was a pioneer in the development of several boroughs and recreation districts in Mexico City from the 1920s to the 1940s.
+Romero is the great grandson of Alejandro Romero Lesbros, who was a pioneer in the development of several boroughs and recreation districts in Mexico City from the 1920s to the 1940s.
 His grandfather Raúl Romero Erazo and father Raúl Romero Zenizo continued the family business.
 He studied architecture at Universidad Iberoamericana in Mexico City from 1991 until 1995, serving as a president of the alumni society.

-In 2012, Romero lectured as a visiting professor at Columbia University in New York City.
-He is a member of the American Institute of Architects and CAMSAM (Mexican Chamber of Architects).

-Early career
+Career

 In 1995, following graduation, Romero joined the office of Rem Koolhaas, Office for Metropolitan Architecture (OMA), in Rotterdam, Netherlands.
 In 1999, Romero served as the project leader who won the entry for Casa da Música in Porto, Portugal.
 After its inauguration in 2005, The New York Times described the building as "one of the most important concert halls built in the last 100 years".

-fr·ee
+Fernando Romero - Studio

-Romero founded fr·ee in Mexico City in 2000.
+After leaving OMA, Romero founded his own studio in Mexico City in 2000.
 Its work comprises a variety of scales, programs and morphologies located all over the world.

-Over the past decade, the accolades of Romero and fr·ee have included:

-In 2010, fr·ee formed a separate office in New York City to serve a growing number of cultural, religious, and commercial projects across the United States.